By now, you’ve probably heard about the powerful psychedelic compound known as acid.

 The study reported a dramatic reduction in alcoholic cravings at the first follow-up treatment, which was sustained at the final 6-month follow-up.
 In total, 59% of the LSD patients saw significant improvement in their alcoholism.

 LSD is a sub-member of the larger class of compounds called ergotolines — which are derived from the ergot fungus.
 Several of these compounds have proven useful as a treatment for cluster headaches and migraines.

-An article published in Neurology reported that over 80% of study participants that took LSD noticed their cluster headaches were significantly reduced in both frequency and severity .
+An article published in Neurology reported that over 80% of study participants who took LSD noticed their cluster headaches were significantly reduced in frequency and severity .

 How LSD Works

 The chemical structure of LSD is similar to serotonin — which is one of the most influential neurotransmitters in the brain.
 Serotonin is responsible for regulating mental processes such as mood, arousal, eating habits, digestion, and much more.

 The similarities in structure allow LSD to interact with the serotonin receptors [5,8].
 In particular, LSD targets 5-HT2A and 5-HT2C receptors.
 These receptors are responsible for the psychoactive effects of LSD and other tryptamine-based psychedelics (such as DMT or psilocybin).